mosip/documentation/docs/versions/v1.3.0/README.md

 **Release Name**: v.1.3.0

-**Upgrade From**: 1.2.0

 **Release Date**: 14th March, 2024

 ## Overview

-The 1.3.0 version of eSignet is the third release of eSignet.
-This release focuses on launching new features in authentication modes and support for Sign-up service:
+The 1.3.0 version of eSignet focuses on launching new features in authentication modes and support for Sign-up service:

 1.  **Password based Authentication**